Lafayette girls track team finish runner-up in Class 5A state meet - The Oxford Eagle

 Brendan Toles led the boys team with three podium finishes, including a state championship.
 Toles won the 110 meter hurdles with a time of 14.67 seconds and placed third in the 200 meter dash as well as third in the triple jump.

-Other podium finishes for Lafayette’s boys included a third-place result from Bralen Williamson in the 400 meter dash and a third-place finish by Watson Williamson in the pole vault event with an attempt of 10-feet even.
+Other podium finishes for Lafayette’s boys included a third-place result from Bralen Williams in the 400 meter dash and a third-place finish by Watson Williamson in the pole vault event with an attempt of 10-feet even.

 Blue Devils’ Freeman makes the podium